MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents: Introduction

+Online benchmarks \cite{androidworld,llamatouch,android-lab,mobile-bench,mobileagentbench,mobile-env,androidarena} address this limitation by running agents in live environments, where task success is determined by app-state checkpoints rather than fixed action sequences.
+While this naturally accommodates multiple valid paths, it introduces severe scalability and reproducibility challenges.
+Crafting reliable checkpoints demands intimate knowledge of each app's internal logic, often requiring code-level instrumentation.
+More critically, mobile apps evolve continuously: UI layouts change across updates, new features are introduced, and existing workflows are restructured.
+Each such change can silently invalidate the checkpoints that evaluators have carefully engineered, requiring recurring human effort to diagnose, repair, and re-validate the setup.
+This continuous maintenance burden severely limits scalability, and the difficulty of reproducing identical app states across evaluation runs undermines reproducibility.
+As a result, most online benchmarks remain restricted to a handful of simplified applications, far from the complex interfaces real users interact with daily.

-Second, existing benchmarks \cite{aitw,mobile-bench,mobileagentbench} treat agents as monolithic black boxes, evaluating only end-to-end performance without distinguishing the contributions of individual components within the agentic system.
+Furthermore, existing benchmarks \cite{aitw,mobile-bench,mobileagentbench} treat agents as monolithic black boxes, evaluating only end-to-end performance without distinguishing the contributions of individual components within the agentic system.
 This coarse-grained evaluation prevents researchers from identifying performance bottlenecks, optimizing specific modules, and leads to unfair comparisons between agents that employ different underlying components.

-To address these limitations, we present \sys, a benchmark framework designed to enable high-fidelity\footnote{We use the term \textit{fidelity} to describe how accurately benchmark performance reflects an agent’s true real-world capabilities.}, scalable, and modular evaluation of Mobile GUI Agents. \sys introduces two key innovations:
+To address these limitations, we present \sys, a benchmark that enables faithful, scalable, and modular evaluation of mobile GUI agents. \sys introduces two key innovations:

-\textbf{Multi-Branch Static Dataset.} To resolve the dilemma between the rigidity of static datasets (i.e., offline benchmark) and the instability of runtime environments (i.e., online benchmark), \sys introduces a novel \textit{multi-branch} static dataset that preserves the efficiency of offline evaluation while capturing the path diversity of online evaluation.
-Instead of annotating all possible trajectories for each task, which would become intractable due to the combinatorial explosion of paths, \sys dataset maintains a single ``default'' trajectory while annotating multiple valid actions---``branches''---at each step.
+\textbf{Multi-Branch Static Dataset.} To resolve the dilemma between the rigidity of offline benchmarks and the fragility of online benchmarks, \sys aims to preserve the reproducibility of static datasets while capturing the path diversity of online evaluation.
+A naive solution would be to exhaustively annotate all possible trajectories for each task.
+However, this would quickly become intractable due to the combinatorial explosion of paths, making the approach impractical and expensive.
+Therefore, instead of capturing all possible combinations of trajectories, \sys maintains a single "default" trajectory, but with multiple valid actions---"branches"---at each step.
 This design effectively captures the multi-path nature of mobile tasks without the overhead of exhaustive path annotation or runtime engineering.